 Some PRCs go further and allow members to reserve several different residences for simultaneous use.

-At the Villa Verona PRC owners are not restricted to staying in only one residence.
-If an owner has bought into a two bedroom residence, that owner can reserve four similar residences for up to seven nights each for use during the same time period.
+For instance, if an owner has bought into a two bedroom residence, that owner can reserve four similar residences for up to seven nights each for use during the same time period.
 Members can do this using all planned, space available and short notice privileges as long as units are available.

 BREAKING UP TIME

 There are some PRCs that allow owners to break free of the week long vacation.
 For some owners, getting away for a full seven days might not be as practical as taking two long weekend trips.
-At Kirkwood Mountain Resort owners are permitted to reserve seven-day blocks or break their time into three- and four-day stays.

 Sometimes, when booking vacations 200 plus days out, personal schedules change and owners can no longer use the week(s) they originally reserved.
 This is why quite a few private residence clubs have an option in place for owners to exchange reservations with other owners.
 Club managers assist in making such exchanges.